inkline/inkline.io/content/docs/components/hamburger-menu.md

 ::

 ### Animation
-The `<i-hamburger-menu>` menu component supports various closed state animations.
+The `<IHamburgerMenu>` component supports various closed state animations.
 You can choose a closed state icon using the `animation` property.

 ::ContentTabs
 #preview